R v Quick

 Such malfunctioning of his mind as there was, was caused by an external factor and not by a bodily disorder in the nature of a disease which disturbed the working of his mind.
 It follows in our judgment that Quick was entitled to have his defence of automatism left to the jury and that Mr. Justice Bridge's ruling as to the effect of the medical evidence called by him was wrong.
 Had the defence of automatism been left to the jury, a number of questions of fact would have had to be answered.
 If he was in a confused mental condition, was it due to a hypoglycaemic episode or to too much alcohol?
 If the former, to what extent had he brought about his condition by not following his doctor's instructions about taking regular meals?
 Did he know that he was getting into a hypoglycaemic episode?
 If yes, why did he not use the antidote of eating a lump of sugar as he had been advised to do?
 On the evidence which was before the jury Quick might have had difficulty in answering these questions in a manner which would have relieved him of responsibility for his acts.
 We cannot say, however, with the requisite degree of confidence, that the jury would have convicted him.
 It follows that his conviction must be quashed on the ground that the verdict was unsatisfactory.

+This case is critically contrasted by legal scholars with R v Hennessy, where hyperglycaemia (an excess of blood sugar caused by not taking insulin) was considered by the court to be a disease of the mind under the M'Naghten rules.